lsst-sqre/phalanx/docs/admin/cli.rst

 ======================

 Many administrative actions for Phalanx environments are being moved into a Phalanx command-line tool.
-Its currently-available commands are summarized below.
+The commands for the :command:`phalanx` CLI are documented here.

 .. warning::